<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Stakeholder fatigue is a real risk in areas with high concentrations of infrastructure activity, and it is one of the arguments for a coordinated approach.
 Organisations that can see across their full project portfolio can identify when the same stakeholder is being contacted too frequently, stagger communications to avoid clashes, and consolidate updates where it is appropriate to do so.
 Some infrastructure promoters in high-activity areas have also moved toward shared community liaison approaches, where a single point of contact manages relationships on behalf of multiple workstreams.
 This requires careful governance but significantly reduces the burden on communities and improves the quality of the engagement record.

 Good reporting at programme level shows total stakeholder reach across all projects, the volume and type of issues raised and how they have been resolved, sentiment trends over time, and engagement activity by project phase and stakeholder group.
 At project level, it shows the same metrics in more granular detail, with a complete audit trail of individual interactions.
 For regulated organisations, reporting also needs to align with the specific formats required by Ofwat, Ofgem, or the Planning Inspectorate.
 The key test is whether the report could be handed to a regulator or planning examiner tomorrow and withstand scrutiny.
-If assembling it requires more than a few clicks, the underlying data is not being captured in the right way.
+If assembling it takes days of manual compilation, that is usually a sign the underlying data is not being captured in a reportable structure.